Design and Analysis of Switchback Experiments: Simulation Study

 \subsubsection{Simulation results.}

 Notice this is only one experiment under one simulated experimental setup from one simulated assignment path.
-So the estimators $\hat{\tau}_p$ we derive are different from $\tau_p$.
-But they are still roughly following the true causal effects which they estimate.
+So the estimators $\widehat{\tau}_p$ we derive are different from $\tau_p$ (or $\tau_p^{(m)}$, which stands for the treatment effect when $m$ is misspecified; see Section~\ref{sec:FurtherMisspecified} in the Appendix for more details).
+But they still follow the true causal effects which they estimate.
 See Table~\ref{tbl:simu:SpecificInstances}.

-From Table~\ref{tbl:simu:SpecificInstances} we see that both our estimator and the estimated variance are well defined in all the cases when $m$ is correctly specified, is overestimated, and is underestimated.
-In each case, as $delta$ increases from 1 to 3, the associated $p$-values exhibit decreasing trends, suggesting a stronger rejection rate against the null hypothesis.
-Moreover, the $p$-values suggested by the exact inference is always slightly smaller than the $p$-values suggested by the asymptotic inference.
+From Table~\ref{tbl:simu:SpecificInstances} we see that both our estimator and the estimated variance are well defined in all the cases when $p=m$, $p>m$, and $p<m$.
+In each case, as $\delta$ increases from 1 to 3, the associated $p$-values exhibit decreasing trends, suggesting a stronger rejection rate against the null hypothesis.
+Moreover, the $p$-values suggested by the exact inference are always slightly smaller than the $p$-values suggested by the asymptotic inference.
 This coincides with our intuition that: (i) the exact inference method possesses a stronger null hypothesis \eqref{Fisher null} which implies the null hypothesis of \eqref{Neyman null}; (ii) in the asymptotic inference we replaced the true randomization variance by its conservative upper bound, which further leads to a larger $p$-value.